1996–97 Minnesota Timberwolves season: Off-season

+Regular season

-After a 7–8 start to the regular season, the Timberwolves lost nine of their next ten games, but then played around .500 basketball as the season progressed, holding a 23–25 record at the All-Star break.
-The Timberwolves showed improvement by finishing in third place in the Midwest Division with a 40–42 record, which was below .500 in winning percentage, but still good enough to earn the sixth seed in the Western Conference, as the team qualified for their first ever NBA playoff appearance.
+With the addition of Marbury, Garrett and Robinson, the Timberwolves got off to a 7–8 start to the regular season.
+However, the team posted a six-game losing streak afterwards, while losing nine of their next ten games, leading to an 8–17 start to the season.
+The Timberwolves soon recovered and later on held a 23–25 record at the All-Star break.
+The Timberwolves showed improvement by finishing in third place in the Midwest Division with a 40–42 record, which was below .500 in winning percentage, but still good enough to earn the sixth seed in the Western Conference; the team qualified for their first ever NBA playoff appearance in franchise history, ending a seven-year playoff drought.

-Tom Gugliotta led the team with 20.6 points, 8.7 rebounds and 1.6 steals per game, while second-year star Kevin Garnett showed improvement averaging 17.0 points, 8.0 rebounds, 1.4 steals and 2.1 blocks per game, and Marbury provided the team with 15.8 points and 7.8 assists per game, and contributed 102 three-point field goals, playing in 67 games due to ankle and thigh injuries, as he was named to the NBA All-Rookie First Team.
+Tom Gugliotta averaged 20.6 points, 8.7 rebounds, 4.1 assists and 1.6 steals per game, while second-year star Kevin Garnett showed improvement averaging 17.0 points, 8.0 rebounds, 1.4 steals and 2.1 blocks per game, and Marbury provided the team with 15.8 points and 7.8 assists per game, and contributed 102 three-point field goals, playing in 67 games due to ankle and thigh injuries, as he was named to the NBA All-Rookie First Team.
 In addition, Sam Mitchell played a sixth man role off the bench, averaging 9.3 points and 4.0 rebounds per game, while Garrett provided with 8.0 points, 7.3 rebounds and 1.4 blocks per game, and Doug West contributed 7.8 points per game.
-Off the bench, Robinson contributed 8.3 points per game and 102 three-point field goals, and Terry Porter provided with 6.9 points and 3.6 assists per game.
+Off the bench, Robinson contributed 8.3 points per game and 102 three-point field goals, while Terry Porter provided with 6.9 points and 3.6 assists per game, Carr contributed 6.1 points per game, and Vrankovic averaged 3.4 points, 3.2 rebounds and 1.3 blocks per game, starting at center for half of the regular season.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Gugliotta and Garnett were both selected for the 1997 NBA All-Star Game, as members of the Western Conference All-Star team; it was Garnett's first ever All-Star appearance, and the first and only All-Star appearance for Gugliotta.
 Meanwhile, Marbury was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team, but did not participate due to a thigh injury, and Carr participated in the NBA Slam Dunk Contest.
 Gugliotta finished tied in 17th place in Most Valuable Player voting, while Garnett finished in eighth place in Most Improved Player voting, with Gugliotta finishing tied in ninth place; Marbury finished in second place in Rookie of the Year voting, behind Allen Iverson of the Philadelphia 76ers, and head coach Flip Saunders finished tied in sixth place in Coach of the Year voting.

+The Timberwolves finished 14th in the NBA in home-game attendance, with an attendance of 697,727 at the Target Center during the regular season.